 1. Join a Buy Nothing group.
 All over Facebook you can find neighborhood "Buy Nothing" groups.
 They are a great way to find secondhand items you need and to find folks who will be happy to make a new home for items you no longer need.
 Make your trash someone else's treasure, and keep it out of the landfill!

 2. Recycle food containers to make a propagation station.
 Envious of all those gram-worthy homes full of plants?
 Make your existing plants go further (or get some good material for trade) by propagating them!
 To root your plants, take leftover jars and fill them with water.
 You can dab a diy rooting hormone of diluted apple cider vinegar on the cut end, or just stick them straight in and put them in the sun.
-For succulents, fill a takeout container with a mixture of sand and pearlite and place the cuttings on top.
+For succulents, fill a takeout container with a mixture of sand, potting soil, and perlite and place the cuttings on top.
 With some good sun or a grow light, you'll have new plant babies in a matter of weeks.

 3. Start planning your spring garden.
 Connect with your neighbors to start a seed exchange, putting last year's leftover or saved seeds to use.
 Got extras to share?
 Take a note from the Little Free Libraries to start a seed library for your community!